TheRealKasumi/NikoLight/documentation/planning.md

 Make sure to provide stable 5V to an LED output.

 However, be careful when dealing with the high currents an external regulator could provide.
-It could significantly heat up your connectors, wires, LEDs or even the TesLight board.
+It could significantly heat up your connectors, wires, LEDs or even the NikoLight board.
 You might need to change the connectors, use thicker wires and thicker copper on the PCB.

 Assuming "average" WS2812 LED chips, each channel can draw around 14 mA at 5 V and maximum brightness.